A Hierarchy of Carbohydrates

 How Much White Flour and Sugar Are Safe to Eat?

-Today’s post is about how much stripped (refined) carbohydrate is okay to eat.
-Stripped carbohydrate means white flour and sugar.
+Today’s post is a guide to how much stripped carbohydrate is okay to eat.
+For purposes of today’s post, stripped carbohydrate means white flour and sugar.

-This post is only about white flour and sugar.
-It is not a discussion about whether carbohydrate is okay to eat at all.
-There are people who feel that carbohydrate has no place in their diets, and who manage beautifully on a very-low-carbohydrate diet.
-I get plenty of comments from readers who eat this way.
-Someday, when we are able to map everyone’s DNA, we might discover that this group of people share a combination of genes that makes it very difficult for them to tolerate even a modest amount of carbohydrate in their diet.
-I am glad to know that they have figured out how best to protect their health.
-So this post is not for them.
-It is for people who tolerate whole grains, fruit, and beans without any problems.
-Like Dr. Caldwell Esselstyn.
+This post is not a discussion about whether it’s okay to eat carbohydrate at all.
+There are people who feel that carbohydrate has no place in their diets, and who manage on a very-low-carbohydrate diet.
+Sometimes I receive comments from readers who eat this way.
+Perhaps someday we will discover that this group of people carries a combination of genes that markedly reduces their ability to tolerate even a modest amount of carbohydrate.
+No judgments here.
+Personally, I am glad that they have figured out how best to take care of themselves.
+This post is not for them.
+Instead, this post is for the vast majority of people who nourish themselves well with whole grains, fruit, and beans, among other foodstuffs.

-How much stripped carbohydrate is it “safe” to eat?
-In my opinion, not a lot.
-But I am not going to say zero.
-At the end of the day, I think it comes down to a relatively simple equation, one that is probably affected by three things: 1) your genes, which are affected by your environment, 2) the amount of stress you withstand on a daily basis, 3) and the amount of activity you tend to engage in on a weekly basis.
+Many people have asked me, over the years, how much stripped carbohydrate is safe to eat.
+In my opinion, not a lot, though I am not going to say zero.
+At the end of the day, I think it comes down to three factors: 1) your genes, which are also affected by your environment; 2) the amount of uncontrolled stress you are juggling; and 3) the level of activity you engage in regularly.

 Stress can be physical, emotional, or spiritual.
-It can come from within (fever, anxiety, bereavement, pregnancy) or without (a blizzard, a heat wave, a new baby, winning the lottery).
+It can be internal (anxiety, bereavement, fever) or external (blizzard, traffic, winning the lottery).
+Sometimes it’s both (newborn twins).
 It can be the result of circumstance (a safe falls on your head) or questionable decision-making (skipping breakfast).
 It can be due to conflict, real or imagined.
 Agents of stress can be small, like a virus, or large, like an asteroid.
 Pain and fatigue are common and serious causes of stress.

-Here are your choices: Two servings per day, two servings per week, or two servings per month.
-[People who thrive on a very-low-carb diet might add “two servings per year.”]
-If you are slender, active, comfortable, and quite healthy, you may be able to tolerate as much as two servings a day of white flour or sugar.
-Not two cans of soda pop, but two ounces.
+If you’re looking for a number, I’m going to give you one right now.
+You can have two servings of stripped carbohydrate.
+In how much time, you ask?
+Well, that depends.
+Maybe it’s two servings per day, per week, or per month.
+If you are active and your blood pressure is perfect, your metabolism might tolerate as much as two servings a day of white flour or sugar.
+Not two cans of soda, but two ounces.
 A can of soda with 12 teaspoons of sugar is not one serving.
 It is 12 servings.
-Two servings is just one-sixth of a can.
+Two servings is one-sixth of a can.

-If, on the other hand, you are overweight, have two diabetic family members, are under a crushing amount of stress, and get little or no exercise, I doubt that you can tolerate white flour and sugar twice a day.
-More like twice a month.
-In other words, save it for special occasions, and that’s all.
+If, on the other hand, you are markedly overweight, with two diabetic family members, under a crushing amount of stress, and getting little or no exercise, I suspect that your metabolism is having trouble tolerating even two servings of white flour and sugar.
+Maybe twice a month would be better.
+In other words, save it for special occasions.

 YOUR HEALTHY PLATE: POACHED EGGS ON A BED OF SWEET POTATOES